sentrychris/pi-monitor-api/README.md

 $ python manage.py db upgrade
 ```

----
+## Development Server

-That's it!
-You can now run the api using the following command:
+You can run the development server using the following command:

 ```sh
 $ python manage.py run